September 2012 raid on Camp Bastion: The raid

 During the early portion of the fighting, the VMA-211 squadron commander, Lieutenant Colonel Christopher Raible, 40, was killed when an anti-personnel rocket propelled grenade struck the side of the building that housed the squadron's work spaces.
 The rocket struck the side of the building containing the medical section.
 Lt.
 Col. Raible, after hearing several explosions outside the building, left his office to investigate when the rocket struck.
-A piece of shrapnel from the rocket struck him in the neck, causing him to bleed to the point of incapacity before effectively organizing a defense.
+A piece of fragmentation from the rocket struck him in the neck, causing him to bleed to the point of incapacity before effectively organizing a defense.
 The squadron executive officer, Major Robb T. McDonald, then took command, directing Marines to safety, leading a team to reconnoiter the flight line, and directing two helicopter strikes on the enemy.
 For these actions, he was awarded the Silver Star.

 Killed nearby was USMC mechanic Sergeant Bradley Atwell, 27, while taking cover behind ground support equipment on the flight line.
 Atwell and Raible were killed by a single RPG round which exploded in the air above them.
 Seventeen US and UK personnel were injured.
 Six AV-8B Harrier IIs and a United States Air Force C-130 were destroyed and another two Harriers severely damaged.
 Three refuelling stations were destroyed and six soft-skin aircraft hangars damaged.